realpython/python-guide/docs/scenarios/serialization.rst

 .. code-block:: python

-        # writing JSON content to a file using the dump method
+        # Writing JSON content to a file using the dump method
         import json
         with open('/tmp/file.json', 'w') as f:
             json.dump(data, f, sort_keys=True)